 Can Trump still become president if he's convicted of a crime or found liable in a civil case?

-Washington — Former President Donald Trump is being arraigned Tuesday on 37 federal felony counts related to his alleged mishandling of classified documents after leaving office.
+Former President Donald Trump continues his campaign for another term in the White House while facing legal trouble on multiple fronts.
+Trump has pleaded not guilty to 37 federal felony counts related to his alleged mishandling of classified documents after leaving office.

 It marks the first time federal charges have been brought against a former president.
 This indictment is the second criminal case filed against Trump, and it marks the latest legal challenge the former president is confronting amid his 2024 campaign for the White House.
 In early April, Trump surrendered to authorities in New York and appeared in state court to face 34 felony counts of falsifying business records in the first degree.
 He pleaded not guilty to those charges.